 - Personal finance and investment workshops to enable and empower historically marginalized groups

 - Workshops and roundtables with women & minority-owned VC & PE firms

-- Workshops on socially responsible investing, for example:
+- Workshops on socially responsible investing

 - Women & minorities in investing

 - Benefits planning related to Family and Medical Leave Act and Disability Insurance

 The Division welcomes your participation and suggestions for anything else that you feel might be relevant and help make DEI a more central part of our day-to-day lives.